Followers

 Shadow Heroes

-Elias Boudinot's memoirs pointed a light
+Elias Boudinot's memoirs shed light

 on Lydia Darragh's wartime espionage